Marlell Alma Nielson passed away peacefully December 15, 2019 from complications due to heart failure in the presence of his children.

 Our dad was kind, witty, patient and a true example of quiet selfless service in the world.
 Dad made lasting friendships wherever he went.
 He was always there for us and supported all of our endeavors.
 Dad leaves behind a legacy of love and will be greatly missed.

-To send flowers to Marlell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marlell Alma Nielson, please visit our floral store.